dotnetcore/CAP/src/DotNetCore.CAP.Dashboard/wwwroot/README.md

 # Dashboard

-The dashboard project uses vue 2 to build, and the UI uses bootstrap 4.
+The dashboard project uses vue 2 to build with vite, and the UI uses bootstrap 4.

 ## Local Development